JetBrains/kotlin-web-site/docs/topics/collections-overview.md

 in turn, a list doesn't have a predefined size; a list's size can be changed as a result of write operations: adding, updating, or removing elements.

-In Kotlin, the default implementation of `List` is [`ArrayList`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-array-list/index.html) which you can think of as a resizable array.
+In Kotlin, the default implementation of `MutableList` is [`ArrayList`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-array-list/index.html) which you can think of as a resizable array.

 ### Set